weasley187/Telnet-and-SSH-Bruteforce-v2.1/README.md

 # BotNet-Scanner
-A new method to scan vulnerable IP's and also verify them and registering them into e .txt file
+A new method to scan vulnerable IP's and also verify them and registering them into a .txt file